General Dynamics F-16 in 1/72 scale : kit review & modelling reports of KINETIC F-16D kits

 in order to fit the lower belly part #A6.
 Always set these on at a final

 Fill and sand the awkward ejector pin marks on the lower wing.
-Also fill any pylon holes if you don't fit pylons.
+Also fill any pylon holes if you don't fit pylons and their stores.

 The central pylon does not fit very